Ever wonder what chefs are thinking?

 - Ryan Rogers, founder of Louisville, KY based HiCotton Hospitality and a chef / restaurateur operating multiple restaurant concepts

-- Jonathan Searle, Executive Chef at Lockbox in Lexington, KY
+- Jonathan Searle, Executive Chef at 21c Museum Hotel and Proof on Main in Louisville, KY

-QUESTION: What do you wish producers knew about your job?
+QUESTION: Chefs, what do you wish farmers understood about your job?

 When it’s a new vendor: weekly or biweekly check-ins.
 Farmers: when it comes to vegetables and the sun’s beating down on greens that may slow or kill a harvest, constant communication [is in order] when it comes to fresh produce.
 Whether it’s voice, text or email.
 It’s probably best to send a product list through text or email and not voice because a chef has something to go off of when it’s written down.
 Talking to farmers is great, but when it comes to product lists, it needs to be in a written format.